Ramsey-type problems in orientations of graphs: Introduction

 Given an oriented graph $\dgh$ and a graph $G$, we write $G \irms \dgh$ if every orientation of $G$ has an isometric oriented copy of $\dgh$.
 The \defx{isometric oriented Ramsey number} $\dir(\dgh)$ is defined as

 It was proved in \cite[Theorem 2.1]{banakh16:_isomet} that the isometric oriented Ramsey number of acyclic oriented graphs is always finite.
 In Section~\ref{sec:isometric}, we devise a bound for $\dir(\dgh)$ when $\dgh$ is an acyclic orientation of a cycle, adapting a construction of {H{\`a}n}, {Retter}, {R{\"o}dl}, and {Schacht}~\cite{han_ramsey_containers}.
-This proof also makes use of the results developed in Section~\ref{sec:containers}.
+In particular, we prove the following theorem.